henrylamb/object-generation-golang/README.md

 This module provides a client implementation for sending JSON definitions via HTTP POST requests.
 It is designed to be simple and easy to integrate into your existing Go projects.

-For additional examples of how this library works, please visit: [https://go-multiple.com/console](https://go-multiple.com/console).

 ## Installation

 ```go get github.com/henrylamb/object-generation-golang```